Simple gym workout for beginners

-How-to: Sit with your back pressed firmly against the back pad.
+How-to: Most machines require you to select the weight by placing a pin in the weight stack.
+Once your weight is selected, sit with your back pressed firmly against the back pad.
 Place your hands on the handles and take a deep breath in.
 Exhale while extending your elbows, but don’t lock them.
 Pause when arms are extended, then slowly release the weight back to the starting position.

 3. Bicep curls

 Using: Between 2-6kg dumbells